ajleeson/research_blog/_posts/2024-08-15-2layer-budget-test.md

 ## Questions and open items

 - What are the interface depths for the other 21 inlets, especially those that may not have as clear of an interface as Lynch Cove?
+- Why is the vertical exchange term the opposite of what I would expect?
+Is this due to the exchange flow term having the incorrect sign?
 - Is the sign of the exchange flow term correct?
     - Something else that makes me suspicious: the seasonal cycle of the exchange flow term in Lynch Cove is opposite of the seasonal cycle in the Salish Sea
 - Was it correct to multiply consumption terms by -1?
 Are there any other terms with a flipped sign?